Westmore, Vermont: Personal income

 The median income for a household in the town was $27,375, and the median income for a family was $38,333.
 Males had a median income of $26,875 versus $18,958 for females.
 The per capita income for the town was $14,522.
 About 7.8% of families and 14.6% of the population were below the poverty line, including 25.8% of those under the age of eighteen and 3.8% of those 65 or over.

 Tourism

 The town is first in the county with the highest percentage of second home ownership.
 The county is tied for first in the state.

 Most of the tourism is around the lake and mountains, which have hiking and biking trails, some of which are associated with the Kingdom Trails, and campgrounds.
-There is hiking, biking, fishing, ice fishing, camping, rock and ice climbing, canoeing and other boating forms, parasailing.
-Visitors dive from Devils Rock on the east shore of the lake.

 Government

 School district

 High school students are sent to Lake Region Union High School.
 The town pays an assessment for this and elects a board member to the Orleans Central Supervisory Union.